MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/gdpr-export.md

 manager: shellyha
 ---

-# Responding to GDPR data subject export requests for Dynamics 365 Virtual Agent for Customer Service
+# Responding to GDPR data subject export requests in Virtual Agent for Customer Service

 The right of data portability allows a data subject to request a copy of their personal data in an electronic format (that’s a “structured, commonly used, machine readable, and interoperable format”) that can be transmitted to another data controller.

 ## Manage export requests

-Dynamics 365 Virtual Agent for Customer Service offers the following experiences to find or export personal data for a specific user:
+Dynamics 365 Virtual Agent for Customer Service offers the following capabilities to find or export personal data for a specific user:

 * Export customer data – Virtual Agent bot content
 * Export customer data – Virtual Agent system content